BrodaNoel/duix/README.md

     ).then(r => r.json())
     .then((user) => {
       /**
-       * Here, let's suppose that the backend return `null` if
+       * Whatever the backend send us, let's set it.
+       *
-       * the user is wrong, or the user object if the login is correct */ duix.set('user', user);
+       * Let's suppose the backend send `null` if the credentials were wrong, or the proper `user` object if the credentials were OK.
+       */
+      duix.set('user', user);
     });